ct-clmsn/pyzmq-collectives/README.md

 Do you work in the large scale data analysis or machine learning problem space?
-Do you work with Numpy, Scipy, Scikit-Learn, Pandas, Arrow, PySparkling, or database technologies (SQL)?
+Do you work with Numpy, Scipy, Scikit-Learn, Pandas, Arrow, PySparkling, Gensim, NLTK, or database technologies (SQL)?

 This library allows you the ability to write programs using the aforementioned libraries using the SPMD programming model to program